pauljeter/pauljeter-astro/src/content/blog/management-101-attracting-people-to-work-for-you.md

 If you want to build a reputation as a great place to work, show up for your local tech community.

-This doesn’t mean spending your budget on conference banners.
+This doesn't mean spending your budget on conference banners.
 Instead, invest in *real connections*:

 - Host meetups in your office.
 - Sponsor drinks or snacks at events.